NEWS/NOTES: 20 May 2014; Updated 18 Mar 2015, 24 Jun 2015, 12 Jul 2020

 It is the essence of our approach that appearance and reality are quite distinct and the child is designed to discover reality via appearance.

 Suppose something appears and disappears.
-There are two kinds of mental models a person or robot can have of the phenomenon--flow models and conserved quantity models.
+There are two kinds of mental model a person or robot can have of the phenomenon--flow models and conserved quantity models.
 Flow models are more generally applicable and apparently are psychologically more primitive. .......
 When there is no way of quantifying the substance, as with the water flowing from the tap, the notion of conservation of water is of no help in understanding the phenomenon.

 Another precursor to the present paper is the 'Naive Physics' Project of Pat Hayes.Hayes, PJ 1985.
 The Second Naive Physics Manifesto.
 In Formal Theories of the Commonsense World, 1-36, eds.
 JR Hobbs & RC Moore.